excelsior-oss/excelsior-jet-gradle-plugin/README.md

 }
 ```

-and the set the `tomcatHome` parameter, which has to point to the *master* Tomcat installation &mdash; basically,
+and then set the `tomcatHome` parameter, which has to point to the *master* Tomcat installation &mdash; basically,
 a clean Tomcat instance that was never launched.

 You may also set the above parameter by passing the `tomcat.home` system property on the Gradle command line as follows: